 We have facilities and/or customers located in the United States, Israel, Japan, and Italy and a few other locations.
 All of our facilities are in locations that are subject to, or have been subject to, stay-at-home or shelter-in-place orders that have been re-instated from time to time as pandemic surges occur.
-A variety of travel restrictions continue to cause delays in our product installation and training activities, and are expected to continue.
+A variety of travel restrictions continue to cause delays in our product installation and training activities and are expected to continue.
 In the first quarter of 2021, elective surgeries were significantly reduced in Europe, Japan, and to some extent in different locations in the United States.
 These pandemic-related events have negatively impacted our implementation of new leasing arrangements, performance of surgical procedures using the Senhance System in some locations, and our product installation and training activities.
+In the second quarter of 2021, elective surgeries continued to be cancelled, particularly in Europe.
 Although we believe such disruptions may be temporary, we cannot assure you that the impact of the COVID-19 pandemic will not have a material impact on our business and financial results.